COVID-19 Communications Plan

 Wayne-Westland Community Schools will publish a report, once it has been confirmed, pertaining to COVID-19 clusters and outbreaks that have occurred within District buildings.

 Confirmed COVID-19 Cluster and Outbreak Reports

-WWCS is reporting COVID-19 clusters at Walker-Winter Elementary.
+WWCS is reporting a COVID-19 cluster at Stevenson Middle School.

 A K-12-associated COVID-19 case (confirmed or probable): is defined as a student, teacher, or staff member physically present in the school setting or participated in a school sanctioned school activity

 a.
 Within 14 days prior to illness onset or a positive test result OR

 b.
 Within 10 days after illness onset or a positive test result